aliyun/terraform-provider-alicloud/website/docs/d/vs_service.html.markdown

 For information about Video Surveillance System and how to use it, see [What is VS](https://help.aliyun.com/product/108765.html).

 -> **NOTE:** Available in v1.116.0+

+-> **NOTE:** The Video Surveillance System service is not support in the international site.

 ## Example Usage